blab/ncov-forecasting-fit/README.md

 ### Data

-Script to obtain raw data can be found `script/get_versioned_data.py`, please refer to `script/README.md` for more information on how to obtain the data.
+Notebook to obtain raw data can be found `notebooks/creating-data-sets.ipynb`, please refer to `notebooks/README.md` for more information on how to obtain the data.

 ### Running the models

-`notebooks/auto_renewal_accuracy.ipynb` notebook contains code to generate time-stamped estimates of variant frequencies, growth advantages, and cases for a specified number of countries using five different models that vary in complexity.
+`notebooks/models_run.ipynb` notebook contains code to generate time-stamped estimates of variant frequencies, growth advantages, and cases for a specified number of countries using five different models that vary in complexity.